Your area Not set — showing everywhere

 Sperry Point Park Access

-A community member is advocating for the opening of public lands and physical modifications (filling a hole) to facilitate access, expressing frustration with bureaucratic delays.
+A resident is pushing for the immediate opening of the park and infrastructure improvements (filling a hole) to allow river access, expressing frustration over long-standing delays.

 medium concern